Genetic testing gives people the chance to learn if their family history of breast cancer is due to an inherited gene

-Getting genetic testing lets you share your test results with family members, who may benefit from having the option of genetic testing.
-Just because one family member has a BRCA1/2 mutation does not mean that everyone in the family has the mutation.
+Getting genetic testing lets you share your test results with family members who may benefit from having the option of genetic testing.
+Remember, just because one family member has a BRCA1/2 mutation does not mean that everyone in the family has the mutation.

 If you are thinking about having BRCA1/2 testing, consider the emotional impact of the test results.
 For some people, knowing they have a BRCA1/2 mutation causes worry and anxiety even though they may never get breast cancer.
 Some people may feel overwhelmed when faced with the medical options that can lower their risk.

 Getting a negative BRCA1/2 test result is usually seen as good news.
 However, this news can also cause awkward feelings around relatives who have had cancer or who test positive for a BRCA1/2 mutation.
 And for some, knowing they do not have a mutation may give a false sense of security of not being at risk of breast cancer.